 12. Don’t Approach Marine Animals

 If you’re lucky enough to spot marine animals like seals, sea lions, or whales, observe them from a distance.
-These animals may look cute and friendly, but they can be unpredictable and may bite if they feel threatened.
-It’s also illegal to approach or harass marine mammals under the Marine Mammal Protection Act.
+These animals may appear friendly but can be unpredictable and may bite if they feel threatened.
+It’s important to follow regulations that protect marine mammals and avoid disturbing them.

 13. Store Food Properly